dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 SignalR can be used with [ASP.NET Core authentication](xref:security/authentication/identity) to associate a user with each connection.
 In a hub, authentication data can be accessed from the [HubConnectionContext.User](/dotnet/api/microsoft.aspnetcore.signalr.hubconnectioncontext.user) property.
 Authentication allows the hub to call methods on all connections associated with a user.
 For more information, see [Manage users and groups in SignalR](xref:signalr/groups).
 Multiple connections may be associated with a single user.

-The following is an example of `Program.cs` which uses SignalR and ASP.NET Core authentication:
+The following code is an example that uses SignalR and ASP.NET Core authentication:

 [!code-csharp[](authn-and-authz/6.0sample/SignalRAuthenticationSample/Program.cs?name=snippet1)]